-Benefits of using flywheel energy storage systems include that they have a long life span, are low maintenance, and they have little impact on the environment.
+The benefits of using flywheel energy storage systems include that they have a long life span, are low maintenance, and they have little impact on the environment.
 They can also go from having no charge to being fully charged in a matter of seconds.
 Flywheels, according to the ESA, are beneficial to applications that are high in power and low in energy, and those that go through regular cycles because flywheels can go through many cycles without much wear.

 Today’s Energy Storage Technologies

-We reviewed some of the most popular energy storage technologies on the market including thermal energy storage (TES), solar energy storage, lithium-ion (LI-ION) battery storage, pumped hydroelectric storage (PHES) and flywheel energy storage (FES).
+We reviewed some of the most popular energy storage technologies on the market, including thermal energy storage (TES), solar energy storage, lithium-ion (LI-ION) battery storage, pumped hydroelectric storage (PHES) and flywheel energy storage (FES).